enzet/map-machine/README.md

 Tile server
 -----------

-Command `server` is used to run tile server for slippy maps.
+The `server` command is used to run a tile server for slippy maps.

 ```shell
 map-machine server